SpiderBot-Code/SpiderBot-Code/README.md

 Install nodejs version `12.0.0` or newer.
 Then navigate to the clones directory in the terminal, run `npm install` to install the needed npm packages.
-Create a file named `.env` in the bots main directory and add the following; `TOKEN=YOURBOTSTOKEN`, replacing YOURBOTSTOKEN with the token you got in the developer portal.
+Rename the `.example-env` file to `.env` and add your bots token
-Rename the file `database.example.sqlite` in the config folder to `database.sqlite`
+Rename the file `database.example.sqlite3` in the config folder to `database.sqlite3`
 To start the bot, run `npm start` or `node index.js`

 ## Resources Used